bloominstituteoftechnology/Precourse/Lesson9-JS-VI/README.md

 ```
 ### .map

 `.map` is used when we want to change every item in an array in the same way. `.map` takes a callback as its only argument.
 Like the `.forEach` method, the callback has the optional arguments item and index.
-Unlike `.reduce`, `.map` will return the entire array.
+Unlike `.reduce`, `.map` will return the entire array:

 ```javascript
     const nums = [2, 3, 4, 5];